rnewbery/ecology-projects/README.md

 ## About

-I’m currently completing an **MSc in Wildlife Biology & Conservation** while developing analytical projects that blend ecological field data with data science tools.
+I’m currently completing an **MSc in Wildlife Biology & Conservation** while developing analytical projects with a range of courses that blend ecological field data with data science tools.
-My work bridges conservation and analytics — from species survey data in R and Python to dashboards that communicate biodiversity insights clearly and accessibly.
+My work bridges conservation and analytics - from species survey data in R and Python to dashboards that communicate biodiversity insights clearly and accessibly.

 ---